 Applied Behavior Analysis (ABA) is a scientific approach to understanding and improving a wide range of skills and behaviors.
 This type of therapy is grounded in the principles of behavior and learning.
-With decades of research supporting its efficacy with individuals with autism and intellectual and developmental disabilities (IDD), ABA is often one of the most frequently recommended and prescribed therapeutic approaches for these populations.
+With decades of research supporting its efficacy with individuals with autism and intellectual and developmental disabilities (IDD), ABA behavior therapy is often one of the most frequently recommended and prescribed therapeutic approaches for these populations.

 As a leading provider of ABA software solutions, CentralReach offers comprehensive solutions that seamlessly integrate every facet of autism and IDD care.
 Through innovative tools and resources, CentralReach empowers professionals and caregivers to deliver individualized and effective interventions, supporting their learners' in achieving the highest quality of life possible.
 Join us as we dive into seven core qualities of ABA that make it an effective model of care for children and adults with a wide range of needs.